dvdblk/abm-project/README.md

 │   ├── distances.ipynb
 │   └── example.ipynb
-└── scenarios/                          # contains notebooks that were used in the paper
+└── scenarios/                          # contains notebooks that were used in the paper │   ├── Scenario_1.ipynb
+│   └── Scenario_2.ipynb
+│   └── out/                            # contains all the plots produced or referred by the notebooks
 ```

 ### Setting up the environment (optional)